Fahadulhassan1/Fahadulhassan1/README.md

 - 👋 Hi, I’m @Fahadulhassan1
 - 👀 I’m interested in Flutter and backend development in Node.js
 - 🌱 I’m currently learning Full stack development.
-- 💞️ I’m looking to collaborate on MERN Stack and Node.js Development.
+- 💞️ I’m looking to collaborate on MERN Stack and Flutter.
 - 📫 Reach me at fahad.khalid01234@gmail.com

 <!---